 OUTLOOK FOR INDIAN ECONOMY

-INDUSTRY OVERVIEW - THREAT & OPPORTUNITIES
+INDUSTRY OVERVIEW - THREATS OUTLOOK & OPPORTUNITIES

 HUMAN CAPITAL MANAGEMENT

-INTERNAL CONTROL SYSTEM
+INTERNAL CONTROL SYSTEMS

 INTERNAL FINANCIAL CONTROLS

 EXTRACT OF ANNUAL RETU RN

-An extract of the Annual Return as on 31st March 2017 in the prescribed FormMGT -9 is attached as Annexure 'A' to this Report and forms a part of it.
+An extract of the Annual Return as on 31st March 2018 in the prescribed FormMGT -9 is attached as Annexure 'A' to this Report and forms a part of it.

 RELATED PARTY TRANSACTIONS

-During the financial year ended 31st March 2017 all the contracts or arrangements ortransactions entered into by the Company with the Related Parties were in the ordinarycourse of business and on an arms' length basis and were in compliance with the applicableprovisions of the Companies Act 2013 and the SEBI (Listing Obligations & DisclosureRequirements) Regulations 2015.
 Further the Company has not entered into any contract or arrangement or transactionwith the Related Parties which could be considered material in accordance with the Policyof the Company on materiality of Related Party Transactions.
 In view of the abovedisclosure in Form AOC-2 is not applicable.
 The Related Party Transaction Policy asapproved by the Board is available on the website of the Company.
 PARTICULARS OF LOANSGUARANTEES OR INVESTMENTS

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

 All the Independent Directors of the Company have given requisite declarationsconfirming that they meet the criteria of independence as provided in Section 149(6) ofthe Companies Act 2013 and Regulation 16 of SEBI (Listing Obligations & DisclosureRequirements) Regulations 201 5.

 There has been no change in the Directors and Key Managerial Personnel of the Companyin terms of the provisions of the Companies Act 2013 during the year under review.